InfluxGraph/influxgraph/README.rst

             31536000 : 7200
             # 4 years -> 12hours
             126144000 : 43200

+	  ## Query Retention Policy configuration
  	  # (Optional) Retention policies to use for associated time intervals.
-	# Key is time interval in seconds, value the retention policy name a
+ 	  # Key is query time interval in seconds, value the retention policy name a
-	# query with the associated time interval or less should use.
+	  # query with the associated time interval, or above, should use.
 	  #
 	  # For best performance, retention policies should closely match time interval
 	  # (delta) configuration values.
 For example, where delta configuration sets
 	  # queries 28days and below to use 15min intervals, retention policies would
 	  # have configuration to use an appropriate retention policy for queries with
 	  # 15min or above intervals.
 	  #
 	  # That said, there is no requirement that the settings be the same.
 	  #
-	# Eg to use retention policy called `30m` policy for intervals
+	  # Eg to use a retention policy called `30m` policy for intervals
 	  # of thirty minutes and above, `10m` for queries with a time
-	# interval of ten minutes and above and `default` for intervals
+	  # interval between thirty to ten minutes and `default` for intervals
-	# five minutes and below:
+	  # between ten to five minutes:
           retention_policies:
 	    1800: 30m
 	    600: 10m
 	    300: default

 Aggregation function configuration
 ==================================